kaischmid/SangeR/README.md

 - In this case you only have to provied the ab1 file which is supposed to be analyzed

 - optional you can provide a POI (Point Of Interest) file to investigate every given file for mutations at your desired positions.
+- The format of this file shall be a .csv file containing the positions like follows:
+- "Points of interest"
+- "1" "5:1295228"
+- "2" "5:1295250"
+- "<count>" "<chromsome>":"<position on chromosome>"

 #### Offline
 The pipeline needs a prepared local reference database for the offline use.

-- In this case you only have to provied the ab1 file which is supposed to be analyzed
+- In this case you have to provied the ab1 file which is supposed to be analyzed

 - Additional you have to provide the needed mart ressources for the genes you want to analyze

 - optional you can provide a POI (Point Of Interest) file to investigate every given file for mutations at your desired positions.
+- The format of this file shall be a .csv file containing the positions like follows:
+- "Points of interest"
+- "1" "5:1295228"
+- "2" "5:1295250"
+- "<count>" "<chromsome>":"<position on chromosome>"

 ### PARAMETERS